10 top talent management software systems in 2026

 - The platform combines an LMS and LXP in one system.

-- The software integrates with many other tools to provide learning opportunities in the systems employees already use on a daily basis, such as sales software.
+- The software integrates with many other tools to provide learning opportunities in the systems that employees already use on a daily basis, such as sales software.

 - 360Learning enables any user to create content and share knowledge.

-- It also includes controls for employee sharing.
+- It includes controls for employee sharing.

 Cons

-- Reporting and dashboards could be improved.
+- Advanced reporting and dashboards could be improved.

 - The number of features and configuration options can make it difficult for new users to learn the system.